-No matter your heritage, your wealth or the number of times you’ve stepped foot on a plane, the fact that you’ve had the ability to travel is something very very special.
+There’s no doubt that no matter your heritage, your wealth or the number of times you’ve stepped foot on a plane, the fact that you’ve had the ability to travel is something very very special.

 But, me… I’m under the percentage of the human race that is known for being extremely power hungry; the one that seems to have gained freedom over the entire world.
 You could say I’m incredibly lucky, and you’d be right, but I’m also extremely heartbroken.

 I thoroughly believe that travel is something that everyone should have the ability to do, and as much as I will continue to commend all of the amazing things it can bring, the reality is that not everyone has the ability to experience the magic.

 No matter how hard I try to convince the people of this world to step outside of their bubble, it’s simply not possible for everyone, for more reasons than one.

 (And people say inequality and white supremacy aren’t real…)

 So, if you are one of the privileged few, that have the opportunity to travel the world… Please, don’t take it for granted!

 Regardless of the amazing experience you’ll be sure to have, travel will teach you about the exact thing that has made me write this post: Privilege.